-Hepatitis C is an infectious virus that is spread by contact with blood.
-It is estimated that four million individuals carry hepatitis C in the United States alone.
-Hepatitis C is a disease caused by the hepatitis C virus (HCV), an infectious virus that can lead to severe liver damage.
-Over time, this infection causes the liver to swell and scar (cirrhosis), and may lead to the development of liver cancer and, ultimately, liver failure.
+Hepatitis C is an infectious virus (HCV) that is spread by contact with blood.
+Similarly, hepatitis B is an infection caused by the HBV virus.
+Over time, hepatitis infections can cause the liver to swell and scar (cirrhosis), and may lead to the development of liver cancer or liver failure.
 Hepatitis C is one of the major causes of liver transplants.

-If you have been diagnosed with hepatitis C and chronic liver disease, you may qualify for Social Security disability benefits under the official listing for liver disease.
-If not, you may be able to show that the symptoms of hepatitis C reduce your capacity to work.
+If you have been diagnosed with hepatitis B or C and chronic liver disease, you may qualify for Social Security disability (or SSI) benefits under the agency's official listing for liver disease.
+If not, you may be able to show that the symptoms of hepatitis B or C reduce your capacity to work.

-For example, if your doctor says you can sit or stand only for four hours per day due to fatigue and anemia, you might get an RFC that limits you to sedentary work.
+For example, if your doctor says you can sit or stand only for four hours per day due to fatigue and anemia, and includes this in your medical records, you might get an RFC that limits you to sedentary work.
 Or, if your medication makes it difficult to focus or follow instructions, you may get a mental RFC that limits you to unskilled work.
-Depending on your prior job skills, your education level, and your age, Social Security will decide if there are any jobs you can do or if you qualify for disability due to your reduced functional capacity.
-Learn more about reduced functional capacity.
+After coming up with your RFC, Social Security will look at your prior job skills, your education level, and your age, and will then decide if there are any jobs you can do or if you qualify for disability due to your reduced functional capacity.